syncfusion-content/winui-docs/winui/AI-AssistView/Getting-started.md

 ## Creating ViewModel for AIAssistView

-Create a simple aiassist chat collection as shown in the following code example in a new class file.
+Create a simple ai assist chat collection as shown in the following code example in a new class file.
 Save it as ViewModel.cs file.

 {% tabs %}